 i) Fair value through other comprehensive income

-Investment in tax free bonds are valued at fair value which is based on direct and market observable inputs
+Investment in tax free bonds were valued at fair value which is based on direct and market observable inputs.

 ii) Fair value through profit and loss